Best Places to Visit in Srinagar

 23) Sri Pratap Singh Museum:

-Built in 1898 by Maharaja Pratap Singh, the museum has a rich collection of archaeological artifacts and Kashmiri handicrafts collected from all parts of Jammu and Kashmir.
+Constructed in 1898 by Maharaja Pratap Singh, the museum has a rich collection of archaeological artifacts and Kashmiri handicrafts collected from all parts of Jammu and Kashmir.
 It is home to royal edicts, manuscripts, paintings, textiles, decorative art, etc. If you are a history buff, you must visit Pratap Singh Museum to get a glimpse into the history, culture, and heritage of the Kashmir Valley.

 24) Kheer Bhawani Temple:

 This temple is dedicated to Goddess Bhawani and is a sacred temple for the Kashmiri Pandits.
 It is located in Tul Mulla, a village near Srinagar.
-Rice pudding (kheer) is offered to the deity by the worshippers, and hence the name Kheer Bhawani.
+Rice pudding (kheer) is offered to the deity by the worshippers, hence the name Kheer Bhawani.
 The temple is surrounded by Chinar trees and built over a water spring.
 Carved with beautiful grey stones, Kheer Bhawani Temple is one of the most sacred Hindu shrines in the valley of Kashmir.

 25) Badam Wari Garden: